Updated: Aug 17

 AN OPEN LETTER TO THE GIRL WHO DIDN’T JOIN A SORORITY:

 Before I begin this letter I want to first say that sororities are one of the many beautiful models of sisterhood.
 For many girls its where they met their college best friend, found who they were and thrived through college because of it.
-Many and I mean many of the BEST girls I know are killer leaders within their sororities, they are the future women boss’ of America.
+Many and I mean many of the BEST girls I know are amazing leaders within their sororities, they are the future women bosses of America.
 But today I’m talking to you.
 The girl who either choose to not go through recruitment or the girl who didn’t make the cut.
 I see you.
 I am you.

 Starting college, I had made plans to go through recruitment I had my outfits together, my ducks in a row and my heart set on being a part of a sisterhood.
 Until I prayed about it.
 See if you’re anything like me you get all of your plans together then say “oh yeah, God, here’s my plans what do you think?”
 (I feel like God really laughs at me sometimes).
 After I began to pray about this decision I immediately heard God tell me “no”.
 Which was confusing because I have never heard God so clearly tell me NO before.
 (I don’t like the word no, just ask my mother).
 Of course my first reaction was “um, why?”.
 He then clearly said “that’s not the plan I have for you.”
 Those words were not taken very lightly.
 So I did the scary, wise thing and trusted him.

 My problem wasn’t with my circumstances.
 I associated sororities with fulfillment.
 That’s the scary word – the word that should be saved for God.
 I fought so long in wanting what other people had, I never stopped to consider what God had prepared for me.
 Obviously, everyone doesn’t seek out joining a sisterhood to find fulfillment.
 But, I wouldn’t say that there isn’t a misplacement of identity when it comes to college & all of the stuff that comes with that.
 Temptation, comparison, lust, and the rest of the baggage that the college environment can consume you with.
 Let me tell you straight up, YOUR IDENTITY IS FOUND IN CHRIST.
 Anywhere or anyone you try to find it in will always come short.
-So if you’re considering rush or not either way place your identity in Christ & focus on what he wants for you.
+So if you’re considering rushing or not, either way place your identity in Christ & focus on what he wants for you.

 He will never disappoint you.